gagan2kaur/SSProject/README.md

 # SportsScienceProject
-This is an internship project on Polo.I learned CI/CD Pipelines using GitHub Actions.
+This project was part of an internship, focusing on automated data transformation using GitHub Actions.

+I Learned
+How to use CI/CD pipelines with GitHub Actions for data transformation.
+Automating workflows that detect new .csv files and transform them automatically.

 📽️ [Watch the GitHub Actions Demo](https://drive.google.com/file/d/1CJxUN2amZ7a7kX42a_PyBO8VAGNoJKze/view?usp=sharing)